turingschool-examples/backend_mod_1_prework/day_2/questions.md

 .last    Calls the last element of an array

-.delete   Deletes an element of an array
+.delete_at   Deletes an element of an array

 1. What are the boolean values in Ruby?